zhuravlevma/smart-house/smart_house_gui/README.md

-It's a simple terminal ui for your smart home
+It's a simple ui for your smart home